Luca Caputi: Mississauga/Niagara IceDogs (2004–2008)

-In 2006–07, Caputi broke out offensively with Mississauga, as in 68 games, he scored 27 goals and 65 points to finish sixth in team scoring.
+In 2006–07, Caputi broke out offensively with Mississauga, scoring 27 goals and 65 points in 68 games to finish sixth in team scoring.
 On September 24, 2006, Caputi earned his first career multi-point OHL game, as he had a goal and an assist in 6-2 win over the Toronto St. Michael's Majors.
 Less than a month later, on October 15, Caputi scored two goals in a game for the first time in his OHL career, while adding an assist for his first three-point game, in a 9–1 win over the Peterborough Petes.
 On December 10, Caputi scored a goal and added three assists, earning his first career four-point game, in a 11–5 IceDogs victory over the Oshawa Generals.
 On March 23, Caputi played in his first career OHL post-season game, as he scored a goal against Sebastian Dahm and added an assist in a 5–4 loss to the Sudbury Wolves.
 In five playoff games, Caputi had two goals and three points.

 During the off-season in 2007, the IceDogs franchise relocated from Mississauga to St. Catharines and were renamed the Niagara IceDogs.
 Caputi moved with the team and had his best OHL season in 2007–08.
 On December 2, Caputi earned his first career OHL hat-trick, as he scored three goals in a 5–2 win over the Ottawa 67's.
 On December 29, Caputi earned another hat-trick, while adding two assists for a career high five points, in a 6–5 overtime win over the Guelph Storm.
 Caputi finished the season with 51 goals and 111 points in 66 games, finishing fourth in OHL scoring, while setting team records for goals and points in a season.
-On April 11, Caputi earned his first career playoff hat-trick, scoring three goals in a 8-3 win over the Oshawa Generals.
+On April 11, Caputi earned his first career playoff hat-trick, scoring three goals in a 8–3 win over the Oshawa Generals.
 In 10 post-season games, Caputi scored eight goals and 17 points.
 Following the season, Caputi was named to the OHL Second All-Star Team.